mrismanaziz/Reforestation/README.md

-## I knew I shouldn't steal a mixer from work, but it was a whisk I was willing to take.
+## I used to think I was indecisive, but now I'm not sure.